UMI Dissertation Publishing, ProQuest, LLC

 As outlined in the history section above, ProQuest has been through several periods of financial difficulty.
 In 2005, ProQuest reported annual revenue of $159.4 million, indicating that this publicly traded company was doing well.
 The picture changed quickly in 2006 after the company disclosed there had been accounting irregularities that overstated earnings for the years 2000–05.
 After these disclosures, ProQuest shares dropped to a new 52-week low of $9.50 on the New York Stock Exchange.
 By December 2006, CIG had purchased ProQuest Information and Learning (PQIL) for $222 million.

-With assistance from CIG, ProQuest bounced back to financial success, buying new companies.
+With assistance from CIG, ProQuest returned to financial viability, buying new companies.
 As CEO Marty Kahn stated to Information Today in February 2011, “We have ample resources to do what we need to do, and we are committed to recognizing that this is a multiyear undertaking.
 We have to achieve our financial goals every year just like everyone else, but Bob and Andy Snyder and their CIG team are committed to making it happen."

 Stakeholders and Designated Community

-UMI Dissertation Publishing serves three distinct user or client communities: a) graduate student authors of graduate works and their universities; b) other scholars and researchers, and the libraries through which they obtain access to the ProQuest Dissertations and Theses (PQDT) database; and c) the national libraries of Canada and the United States, for which UMI serves as official repository for graduate works.
+UMI Dissertation Publishing serves three distinct user or client communities: a) graduate student authors of graduate works and their universities; b) other scholars and researchers, and the libraries through which they obtain access to the ProQuest Dissertations and Theses (PQDT) database; and c) the national libraries of Canada and the United States, for which UMI serves as the official legal depository of electronic theses and dissertations.

 Services to Authors and their Universities